btoll/benjamintoll.com/content/post/rotating_a_matrix.md

 +------------------------+              +------------------------+
 </pre>

 Ever since I was a little kid, I've loved patterns.
 Little did I know that that would prove to be an invaluable quality later in my second act as a programmer.
 We can look at the patterns in the data grids above to perhaps glean some insights into what is happening.
+And these patterns are occurring because the data is sequential.

 For instance, note that the transposition for each row increases in direct relation to the `N` size of the grid.
 Just for fun, let's look at how we can use this knowledge to do the transposition in a different way: